NAMTeam/namteam.github.io/content/docs/feature-guides/canals/index.md

 {{< docstatus status="workinprogress" >}}

-The Canal Addon Mod, or CAN-AM, is a NAM feature designed in cooperation with the BSC (BATT Squad Certification) group, adding functional canals to the game.
-While it is technically functional without any additional files, it is designed to work with either of the following (which are necessary for the canals to have walls):
+While CAN-AM is technically functional without any additional files, it is designed to work with either of the following (which are necessary for the canals to have walls):
 * [CAL SG Canals](https://www.sc4devotion.com/csxlex/lex_filedesc.php?lotGET=979) by **callagrafx** (recommended) OR
 * The original [SG Canals](https://www.sc4devotion.com/csxlex/lex_filedesc.php?lotGET=887) by **SimGoober**